VT-Magnum-Research/sodacloud/README.md

 Setting up a Java server-side project
 ------------
-- Download SodaCloud and SodaCloudJetty project.
+1. ownload SodaCloud and SodaCloudJetty project.

-- Create a Java project in eclipse and add SodaCloud and SodaCloudJetty to the build path.
+2. Create a Java project in eclipse and add SodaCloud and SodaCloudJetty to the build path.

-- To create a basic server with Jetty.
+3. To create a basic server with Jetty.
 Create the main class implements ServerSodaListener interface.

 ```java
    public class Server implements ServerSodaListener {